-There is a great deal of writing necessary in this job.
+A great deal of writing is necessary in this job.
 The director of fund-raising is expected to design and develop promotional materials, press releases, donor letters, fund-raising letters, thank-you letters, speeches, brochures, and other materials.
-The individual is additionally expected to search out, write, and apply for grants.
+The director, along with his or her staff, is also expected to search out, write, and apply for grants.
 He or she may develop materials which will be submitted to granting or other funding agencies.

-The director of fund-raising is responsible for finding ways to educate and inform the public about the mission and concerns of the organization.
-The more people are aware of a situation, the easier it is to solicit donations and the more likely the solicitations will have a financial impact.
-This may be accomplished through written press releases, documents, brochures, on-line blogs, or the organization Web site.
-It often is accomplished when the individual goes to meetings, attends community events, and gives speeches regarding the activities of the organization.
+The director of fund-raising also develops ways to educate and inform the public about the organization's mission and goals.
+The more people who become aware of the organization and its goals (e.g., feeding the hungry, protecting the environment), the easier it is to solicit donations and the more likely the solicitations will have a financial impact.
+This may be accomplished through press releases, documents, brochures, online blogs, or the organization's Web site.
+It often is accomplished when the director attends community events, and gives speeches regarding the activities of the organization.

-The individual works closely with the organization’s board of directors and executive director in developing goals and programs.
+The director works closely with the organization’s board of directors and executive director to develop goals and programs.
 He or she is expected to develop strategies for obtaining the financial support from private individuals and businesses.
-He or she might also run large capital campaigns as well as smaller sustaining programs.
-The individual may also be responsible for supervising others' fund-raising efforts to guarantee a consistent fund-raising plan.
+The director might also supervise large capital campaigns as well as smaller sustaining programs, and may be responsible for supervising others' fund-raising efforts to guarantee a consistent fund-raising plan.
+They also develop budgets and prepare annual reports.

 - Active and Contemplative Religious Sisters and Brothers